dRumata/LFS201/Ch40-backuprecovery/notes_Ch40.md

 ```shell
 $ rsync -r project-X archive-machine:archives/project-X
 ```
-Simple (and very effective and very fast) backup strategy: simply duplicate directories or patitions across a network with **rsync** commands and do so frequently.
+Simple (and very effective and very fast) backup strategy: simply duplicate directories or partitions across a network with **rsync** commands and do so frequently.

 ## 40.18 cpio
 **cpio** (<strong>c</strong>o<strong>p</strong>y <strong>i</strong>n and <strong>o</strong>ut): general file archiver utility that has been around since the earliest days of UNIX, originally designed for tape backups.
 Even though newer archiving programs (like **tar**, which is not exactly young) have been deployed to do many of the tasks that were once in the domain of **cpio**, it still survives.